tortoise/asyncodbc/CONTRIBUTING.rst

   3. Make sure all tests passed

-  4. Commit changes to own aioodbc clone
+  4. Commit changes to own asyncodbc clone

   5. Make pull request from github page for your clone

-Preconditions for running aioodbc test suite
+Preconditions for running asyncodbc test suite
 ---------------------------------------------

 We expect you to use a python virtual environment and docker_ to run